Money transfers can be useful:

 1. Fees and interest rates.
 Read and check all the details to make sure that a money transfer is right for you.
 Remember that when introductory offers end, the interest rates are likely to be higher.

-2. Purchases you make using money transferred from your credit card to your bank account won’t be covered under Section 75 of the Consumer Credit Act 1974, unlike some purchases made directly using your credit card.
+2. Purchases won’t be protected under Section 75 of the Consumer Credit Act 1974 when using money transferred from your credit card to your current account – unlike some purchases made with your credit card.

 Request a money transfer